cdli-gh/annodoc/index.md

 	9	inim	inim=Ø	word=ABS	10	ABS
 	10	nu-un-ĝá-ĝá	nu='i-n-ĝar:RDP-e	NEG=VP-3SG.OO-place:IPFV-3SG.A:IPFV	0	root

+	# Jagersma, Chap.
+11 (46)
+	# ‘Whenever one (of Ur-Enlila’s sealed documents) is brought (dynamic passive), it is to be destroyed.’
+	# (NRVN 1:235 3-4; N; 21)
+	1	ù-um-re-re	'u-m(u)-ře6-ře6-Ø	REL.PAST-VENT-bring-bring-3N.S/DO	3	advcl
+	2	/	_	_	3	punct
+	3	ze-re-dam	ze.r-ed-Ø='am	destroy-IPFV-NFIN=be:3N.S	0	root

+The objective for the apparent imbalance with `acl`:`amod` is that adverbial clauses necessarily represent cases of ellipsis whereas relative clauses are morphologically marked as nominalizations (i.e., for an adjectival function).

 TODO: update references to advcl elsewhere in this document
 TODO: scan data and examples for instances of this morpheme. how is this represented in CDLI?